 White women earn 82 cents for every dollar White men earn in the public sector, compared to 71 cents in the private sector.
 Black men earn 80 cents to the White male dollar in the public sector, but a scant 57 cents for every dollar in the private sector.
 Black women earn 73 cents to the White male dollar in the public sector, but 56 cents in the private sector.
 Latino men earn 86 cents to the White male dollar in the public sector, but just 48 cents to the dollar, while Latina women earn 71 cents to the dollar in the public sector, but just 46 to the White male dollar in the private sector.

 The solution may not be to maintain a large public workforce, but any solution will include an awareness of these differences and, perhaps, a strong Equal Employment Opportunity Commission (EEOC) to enforce anti-discrimination laws.
 Who wants to bet that the EEOC will be another of the budget cutting casualties?
 In an anti-regulatory climate, the combination of federal employment cuts, and an indifference to enforcement of anti-discrimination laws is designed to increase the racial unemployment gap.

 It makes sense that the deficit should rise during an employment crisis.
 While we should be careful with our resources, we should certainly not cut budget and federally funded opportunities significantly in a recession.
 The so-called deficit crisis could be a more complex crisis, if we don’t put people back to work, no matter what it costs.

-Julianne Malveaux is the 15th President of Bennett College for Women.
-Her most recent book, Surviving and Thriving, 365 Facts in Black Economic History, can be purchased at www.lastwordprod.com.
+Dr. Julianne Malveaux is President of Bennett College for Women in Greensboro, NC.
+Her latest book, Surviving and Thriving: 365 Facts in Black Economic History can be ordered at www.lastwordprod.com.